How to Wash Sweaters

 Sweaters can be machine-washable, hand-wash only, or dry clean only.

 First of all - just because dry cleaning is expensive does not mean it's the best care for all sweaters.
 The dry cleaning chemicals can build up on some fibers and leave them stiff.
-Probably not the look you're going for.

 Sweaters are a little harder to care for than most garments.
-They can shrink; they can stretch; they can pill.
-And the softer the sweater, the more delicate.
+They can shrink; stretch, and pill, and the softer the sweater, the more delicate it is.
+Harder, tighter yarns are more durable than soft, loose ones, which tend to stretch easily.

 Here are general laundering guidelines on how to wash sweaters in case your sweater's care label is no longer legible.